InternLM/lmdeploy/docs/en/inference/pytorch.md

 ## API

-`lmdeploy.pytorch` share service interfaces with `Turbomind`, these interfaces perform inference through `Engine` and `EngineInstance` in lmdeploy.pytorch.
+`lmdeploy.pytorch` shares service interfaces with `Turbomind`, and the inference service is implemented by `Engine` and `EngineInstance`.

-EngineInstance is the inference request sender, it will pack the inference request and send the packed request to Engine.
-EngineInstance is thread-safe, multiple threads can send request through their own EngineInstance simultaneously.
-Engine will perform batching automatically according to resources usage.
+EngineInstance is the sender of  the inference requests, and it sends the encapsulated request to the Engine to achieve streaming inference.
+The inference interface of EngineInstance is thread-safe, and EngineInstances in different threads can initiate requests simultaneously.
+The Engine will automatically perform batch processing based on the current system resources.

 Engine is the request receiver and executor.
 It contain modules that support the task as follow: